gabrielrowan/carInsuranceAppMVC/README.md

-# How to run this project locally
+# How to run the car insurance web app locally

 1. Download the SQL file ```carinsurance_db``` and import it into your SQL database software.
 You will see three tables inside the database - `car_type`, `cover_type` & `quotes`